haroonalhadisk/video-transcriber-app/Readme.md

 6. **Start Batch Processing**: Click the "Start Batch Transcription" button
 7. **Monitor Progress**: Track the overall progress bar and view the processing log
 8. **Batch Results**: Each video will be transcribed and saved as a separate text file in the output directory
+9. **Error Reports**: If any Groq processing issues occur, a detailed error report will be saved in the output directory

 #### Instagram Video Download
 1. Click on the "Instagram Download" tab